Feature #36172: Forge cleanup and update umbrella issue

 It should be fixed by checking the parents of all projects and assigning the proper parent projects.

-#3 Updated by Michael Stucki over 8 years ago
+Updated by Michael Stucki about 9 years ago

 Peters mail, for later reference:

 Liste > Facebook chars .. bla > "typo3.org Projekt"